Prabhu-Kailash/OverwriteDownloadRestrictions-HeadlessChrome-Selenium/ReadMe.md

 This is made public just to show on how to overwrite built in restrictions/function in headless chrome/chromedriver.
 It's currently being used in our organization.

-Happy to accept any pull source code and recode it based on your organization, the main reason why this is made public.
+Happy to accept any pull and recode it based on your organization, the main reason why this is made public.